scottdmcc/equation/README.md

 * Only addition and multiplication are functional.
 Subtraction can be added with minimal changes.
 * Parenthesis can be added to affect order.
+* The equation must be enclosed in quotes for the program to read it correctly.
+If not, an information blurb will be displayed instead.

 Here are a few example equations: